omalovichko/CodilityLessons/README.md

 Complexity optimisation are needed:
 ------

+__Lesson 12 - Euclidean algorithm__
+* ChocolatesByNumbers: There are N chocolates in a circle.
+Count the number of chocolates you will eat.

 __Lesson 10 - Prime and composite numbers__
 * CountFactors: Count factors of given number n.
 * MinPerimeterRectangle: Find the minimal perimeter of any rectangle whose area equals N.